Munchappy/legal/MERCHANTS_HOME.md

 **Reach more customers.
 Keep more of your revenue.
 Let us handle the rest.**

-Munchappy is a food delivery marketplace built for restaurants — starting in the Jersey City and New York City metro area, and expanding globally.
+Munchappy is a food delivery marketplace built for restaurants, starting in the Jersey City and New York City metro area and expanding globally.
 We connect your kitchen to customers who want delivery and pickup, with a fee structure built around your success, not ours.

 The major platforms have made delivery expensive and opaque.
-We're fixing that — for every restaurant that wants to grow their business and keep what they earn.
+We're fixing that for every restaurant that wants to grow their business and keep what they earn.

 ---

 ## A Fee Structure That Actually Works for You

-The major delivery platforms charge restaurants between 15% and 30% per order — often more when hidden fees are factored in.
+The major delivery platforms charge restaurants between 15% and 30% per order, often more when hidden fees are factored in.
 For restaurants operating on already thin margins, that's not a partnership.
 That's a problem.

 Munchappy charges: